spreeker/website/source/guides/debugging.md

 ### ObeserveBefore.

-If you need to find out when a binding get set use `ObeserveBefore` in combinations with a `debugger` statement.
+If you need to find out when a binding is set use `ObeserveBefore` in combinations with a `debugger` statement.
 This way you have a usable stacktrace pointing you to the 'cause'.